Orientations of Morse flow trees in Legendrian contact homology: Vector bundles and exact sequences

 \begin{rmk} That this equals the sign from \cite{korta} follows from the fact that in that paper, we collect the $k$ gluings of switches to the sub flow tree with $a$ as a positive puncture in the sign called $\nu_{\stab}$.
 In the formula above, however, we assume that the signs from these gluings already are captured by the orientation of $\F_p(\Gamma_2)$. \end{rmk}

-\item[\ref{f1} -- \it Trees with trivial automorphism group, the positive puncture is $1$-valent] If the automorphism group of the domain corresponding to the rigid flow tree $\Gamma$ is trivial, then we have that $\kd_{\Gamma_s}$ also is trivial, and by Proposition \ref{prp:mainstabsign} we have that the sign of $\Gamma$ gives the capping sign of $w_\lambda$ times $(-1)^\mu$.
+\item[\ref{f1} -- \it Trees with trivial automorphism group, the positive puncture is $1$-valent] If the automorphism group of the domain corresponding to the rigid flow tree $\Gamma$ is trivial, then we have that $\kd_{\Gamma_s}$ also is trivial, and by Proposition \ref{prp:mainstabsign} we have that the stabilized sign of $\Gamma$ gives the capping sign of $w_\lambda$ times $(-1)^{\mu(\Gamma)}$.

-To calculate the sign of $\Gamma$, we use the arguments from Proposition \ref{prp:glu}, with the pre-stabilized tree $\Gamma_1$ and the (un-stabilized) tree $\Gamma_2$ as inputs.
+To calculate the stabilized sign of $\Gamma$, we use the arguments from Proposition \ref{prp:glu}, with the pre-stabilized tree $\Gamma_1$ and the (un-stabilized) tree $\Gamma_2$ as inputs.
 See Figure \ref{fig:finish1val}.
-That is, assume that $\I_p(\Gamma_1)$ and $\F_p(\Gamma_2)$ are given their inductively defined stabilized capping orientations, and let $\sigma_1$ satisfy
+Let $q$ denote the vertex of $\Gamma_1$ adjacent to $p$, and assume that $T_q\I_q(\Gamma_1)$ is given the pre-stabilized orientation of $\Gamma_1$.
+Further assume that $T_q\F_q(\Gamma_2)$ is given the capping orientation of $\Gamma_2$.